 Fischer Tropsch Synthesis on Fe-based Catalysts

-Formation of methanol chance is more in first elementary reaction step of Fischer Tropsch Synthesis when Fe-based catalyst is used for the synthesis gas conversion.
+Formation of methanol chance is more in first elementary reaction step of Fischer Tropsch Synthesis when a Fe-based catalyst is used for the synthesis gas conversion.

 Due to the complex polymerization reaction, different product likes paraffin, olefins, alcohols, etc. are formed while synthesis of hydrocarbons via the catalytic hydrogenation of carbon monoxide.
 A wide range of termination steps governs the particular product formation.
 At each reaction step individual products are formed for same raw material by Fischer Tropsch Synthesis, the only thing to get the required product we need to control or stop the process at reaction with variables like reaction temperature, pressure, space velocity, selectivity etc. Obviously, to achieve high chemical conversion, high selectivity of the reaction process should be designed for methanol production.